 The more spare cash you have left over at the end of the month, the more likely you’ll get your credit application approved.
 This is because lenders will feel more confident that you’ll be able to repay them in full.

 To get to grips with your spending patterns, it’s worth creating a budget.
 This involves writing a list of your monthly income and outgoings so you can see where your money is going and where you could make savings.
-Could you cancel your gym membership or cut back on takeaways, for example?

 Be aware that although these changes can be made quickly, it can take around three months to see an improvement in your credit score (and eligibility).
 This largely depends on your starting point.
 If you have bad credit, it could take longer.
 So it’s best to make as many updates as soon as possible to get the ball rolling.